fidesy/mirror/README.md

 python3 -m venv venv
 source venv/bin/activate
-pip install -r requirements.txt
+pip install -r requirements.txt cp requirements.txt mirror
 ```

-4. Run the app to listen to new posts.
-This is needed to create session file for transfer to the docker container
+4. Run the app to init telegram client and copy it to the mirror directory.
+This is needed to create session file for transfer to the docker container.
 ```
-python mirror/listen_posts.py
+python mirror/init_client.py
+cp *.session mirror
 ```

 5. set env variable for the correct installation, build and run docker app containers